RasmusKoRiis/nf-core-fluseq/README.md

 ## Credits

-nf-core/fluseq was originally written by Rasmus Kopperud Riis.
+fluseq was originally written by Rasmus Kopperud Riis.